cliveportman/fb/readme.md

 > Working

 ### Districts
-Polygon layer, but provided geometries in latest CSV are truncated within cell.
-> Waiting for Sava to send updated CSV without truncations.
-She's done so once but it looks like a third column is needed for some!
+Polygon layer.
+Has limited numerical data.
+> Working

 ### Counties
 This is a polygon layer, so requires name and geometry.
-I can't find any other data for the counties.
+No numerical data.

 > Working

 ### LSOAs
 Polygon layer, with colours and decile_rank to manage them.
+No numerical data.

 > Working

 ## To add
 - Look to add hover labels to polygons
-- Add information on CYP etc